“Who in this bowling alley bowled the sun?

 “Baby,” and then a slight pause, thinking about the next words, taking joy in the splendid little moment.

 “I don’t think that it could be any other way.”

 The depth of what they are straining to reveal is hinted at in gestures, in songs, in the speed that the car maintains on the highway.

-He bites his lip, thinking, and then adds, “It gets me too love, but what do we do?
+He thinks about this, and then adds, “It gets me too love, but what do we do?
 What can we do?”

 Neither of them adds any more to this thought.

 They each understand that whatever decisions they make, whether it’s together, or alone, that in the end they are still alone.
 The odds do not work in their favor.

 They drive West, out of Tucson, some miles up the hills, and stop near the side of the road and turn off the car and then get out and sit on the hood.

 In the silence, coyotes talk across the darkness of the landscape.

 Together, they observe the sky above them, standing in stark contrast to the locus of electric city lights in the valley below.
 The city, methodical and tough, becomes one with everything and the unknown.
 No other cars pass by.